People's Democratic Front (Hyderabad)

-Peoples Democratic Front was a mass front of Communist Party of India in the Hyderabad State.
+Peoples Democratic Front was a mass front of the Communist Party of India in Hyderabad, India.
+After the peasant rebellion was called off in October 1951, the party was formed to contest the first general election in Hyderabad State.
+PDF became the main opposition to the Congress in Hyderabad State.

 Of total 25 MP seats from Hyderabad, PDF won 7 MP seats during the first Lok Sabha term.
 Among these seven MPs there were famous personalities who played a crucial role in Telangana Rebellion movement.
+Ravi Narayan Reddy, who won from Nalgonda with a huge majority, which is higher than the majority got by the then prime minister Jawaharlal Nehru.